10hin/trial-pr-merge-queue/README.md

 # Trial merge queue

-## This section added on branch `feature/update-a`
+## This section updated on branch `feature/update-a`

-This section for testing
+This section is updated for testing

 ## Introduction